cteqeu/cteqeu/README.md

 ### Hi there 👋
 ✨Have a Nice Day ✨

+FPGA, LabVIEW, Embedded AI and ML topics covered on this github account.

+👯 I’m looking to collaborate on FPGA and GPU Acceleration.

 <!--
 **cteqeu/cteqeu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.